bjpcjp/raindrop_and_book_notes/math/ADFM/ADFM-07-sequential-exact-solns.tocs_v2.md

-- Exact Solution Methods
+- **7 Exact Solution Methods**
-  - Markov Decision Processes (MDPs)
+  - **7.1 Markov Decision Processes**
-    - MDPs model sequential decision-making under uncertainty with stochastic dynamics depending only on the current state and action (Markov assumption).
-Stationary MDPs have time-invariant transition and reward functions.
-The chapter introduces the MDP structure and provides an example of aircraft collision avoidance framed as an MDP.
-For detailed theory on MDPs, see [Puterman, Markov Decision Processes](https://www.wiley.com/en-us/Markov+Decision+Processes%3A+Discrete+Stochastic+Dynamic+Programming-p-9780471727828).
+    - MDPs model sequential decision problems with uncertain action effects based on the Markov assumption.
+    - The state evolves probabilistically, and the utility is decomposed into rewards over time.
+    - Policies choose actions given states, with focus on deterministic and stationary policies.
+    - Core references include Bellman's Dynamic Programming (1957) and Puterman's book on MDPs.
-  - Policy Evaluation
+  - **7.2 Policy Evaluation**
-    - Policy evaluation computes the expected utility (value function) of a fixed policy, either iteratively using a lookahead update or exactly by solving a system of linear equations.
-Iterative policy evaluation converges under contraction conditions.
-This section includes algorithmic implementations.
-For iterative methods in MDPs, consult [Sutton and Barto, Reinforcement Learning](http://incompleteideas.net/book/the-book.html).
+    - Policy evaluation computes the value function of a given policy either iteratively or exactly by solving a linear system.
+    - Iterative policy evaluation is based on a contraction mapping update equation and can achieve arbitrary precision.
+    - Exact evaluation uses matrix inversion but has cubic time complexity in the number of states.
+    - Policy evaluation algorithms are exemplified on discrete problems like the hex world.
-  - Value Function Policies
+  - **7.3 Value Function Policies**
-    - Given a value function, a greedy policy selects actions maximizing the expected return via the lookahead equation.
-The action-value function Q(s,a) and advantage function A(s,a) provide alternative policy representations.
-Optimal policies exist as deterministic functions of state.
-Further exploration is found in [Puterman, Markov Decision Processes](https://www.wiley.com/en-us/Markov+Decision+Processes%3A+Discrete+Stochastic+Dynamic+Programming-p-9780471727828).
+    - A policy can be greedily extracted from any value function by maximizing expected lookahead rewards.
+    - Action value functions (Q-functions) quantify expected returns starting from a state-action pair.
+    - Advantage functions measure the benefit of actions over the greedy action.
+    - Greedy policies ensure optimality when derived from the optimal value function.
-  - Policy Iteration
+  - **7.4 Policy Iteration**
-    - Policy iteration alternates policy evaluation and improvement steps to converge to an optimal policy in finite iterations due to the finite policy space.
-Modified policy iteration trades off between full evaluation and improvement.
-Algorithmic details and convergence proofs are provided.
-For advanced understanding, see [Puterman, Markov Decision Processes](https://www.wiley.com/en-us/Markov+Decision+Processes%3A+Discrete+Stochastic+Dynamic+Programming-p-9780471727828).
+    - Policy iteration alternates between policy evaluation and policy improvement until convergence.
+    - Convergence is guaranteed due to finite policies and monotonic improvement.
+    - Variants like modified policy iteration approximate evaluation steps for efficiency.
+    - Empirical examples demonstrate policy iteration on grid-world style problems.
-  - Value Iteration
+  - **7.5 Value Iteration**
-    - Value iteration improves the value function directly via Bellman backups, guaranteed to converge to the optimal value function by contraction mapping.
-The discount factor γ heavily affects convergence speed and error bounds.
-Early stopping can be based on the Bellman residual.
-The section includes examples and algorithms.
-See [Bellman, Dynamic Programming](https://press.princeton.edu/books/paperback/9780691047674/dynamic-programming) for foundational theory.
+    - Value iteration iteratively applies the Bellman optimality operator to improve the value function.
+    - It converges to the optimal value function under contraction mapping properties.
+    - Early stopping criteria based on Bellman residuals provide error bounds on value approximation.
+    - Discount factor γ affects convergence speed and approximation accuracy.
-  - Asynchronous Value Iteration
+  - **7.6 Asynchronous Value Iteration**
-    - Asynchronous or Gauss-Seidel value iteration updates subsets of states in place per iteration, saving computation and sometimes accelerating convergence depending on state-update order.
-Convergence is guaranteed if each state updates infinitely often.
-Practical benefits and ordering effects are demonstrated.
-Further details in [Bertsekas and Tsitsiklis, Neuro-Dynamic Programming](https://web.mit.edu/dimitrib/www/NDP-book.html).
+    - Asynchronous methods update value estimates at a subset of states per iteration, e.g., Gauss-Seidel value iteration.
+    - Convergence requires every state to be updated infinitely often.
+    - State update ordering significantly influences convergence speed.
+    - Backwards induction is an example of a specialized asynchronous update order.
-  - Linear Program Formulation
+  - **7.7 Linear Program Formulation**
-    - Finding the optimal policy in an MDP can be framed as a linear program minimizing state utilities under Bellman inequality constraints.
-This formulation has a polynomial-time complexity with variables equal to the number of states and constraints equal to states times actions.
-Though asymptotically efficient, it is often slower in practice than value iteration.
-Implementation details provided.
-For linear programming in MDPs, see [Vanderbei, Linear Programming](https://link.springer.com/book/10.1007/978-1-4419-6366-3).
+    - Finding an optimal value function can be posed as a linear program minimizing total utility subject to Bellman inequalities.
+    - The max operator in Bellman constraints is replaced by linear inequalities for all actions.
+    - The linear program has a polynomial number of variables and constraints.
+    - Although polynomial-time solvable, value iteration tends to be more practical.
+    - For further details, consult [Vanderbei, Linear Programming](https://link.springer.com/book/10.1007/978-1-4614-7636-8).
-  - Linear Systems with Quadratic Reward
+  - **7.8 Linear Systems with Quadratic Reward**
-    - Extends MDPs to continuous vector states/actions with linear transitions plus additive Gaussian noise and quadratic (negative definite) rewards, known as linear–quadratic regulators (LQR).
-The Bellman equation transforms into matrix Riccati equations with closed-form solutions for finite horizons.
-This provides exact optimal controls under these conditions.
-The section includes a detailed solution derivation and example.
-Consult [Bertsekas, Dynamic Programming and Optimal Control](http://web.mit.edu/dimitrib/www/dpchapter.html) for in-depth treatment.
+    - Continuous state and action MDPs with linear dynamics and quadratic rewards (LQR problems) admit exact closed-form solutions.
+    - Dynamics are linear with additive Gaussian noise; rewards penalize deviations quadratically.
+    - The value function is quadratic in the state, and the optimal policy is linear.
+    - The discrete-time Riccati equation governs recursion for value matrices over finite horizons.
+    - For detailed exposition see [Bertsekas, Dynamic Programming and Optimal Control](http://athenasc.com/dpbook.html).
+  - **7.9 Summary**
+    - Exact dynamic programming methods solve discrete MDPs with bounded rewards.
+    - Policy evaluation can be done iteratively or exactly via linear algebra.
+    - Policy iteration and value iteration are core dynamic programming methods for optimal policies.
+    - Linear programming offers an alternative polynomial-time solution for MDPs.
+    - Linear-quadratic continuous problems admit analytical solutions.